 - personal care

 - home maintenance (including gardening and gutter cleaning)

 The Regional Assessment Service is also funded by the Australian Government Department of Health and administered by the State Government.
 This service assesses Stonnington residents aged 65 years and over for eligibility to access the Commonwealth Home Support Programme.

-The City of Stonnington is committed to providing ongoing information to our community as it becomes available, and advocating for our residents to ensure the provision of appropriate services to support ageing and wellbeing.
+The City of Stonnington will continue to provide information to our community as it becomes available and advocating for our residents to ensure the provision of appropriate services to support ageing and wellbeing.

-A report on the findings of the workshops and the Ageing Well Survey, conducted online simultaneously, will be available on this website in late Winter 2023.
+A report on the findings of the workshops and the Ageing Well Survey, conducted online simultaneously can be viewed here(PDF, 348KB).